 Course objectives (Prof. Brownlees's course)

 The course is entitled "Text types and language varieties in a diachronic perspective".
-Text types that will be examined linguistically and rhetorically, as they evolve over time, include news, advertising and epistolary texts.
+Text types that will be examined linguistically and rhetorically, as they evolve over time, include news, and advertising texts.

 Lesson times (Prof. Brownlees):